 Mystery #2 – Lingual, that’s like your tongue, right?

-There are a few terms that sound particularly “medical” that we use: buccal (pronounced “Buck-all”), lingual, mesial, distal, gingival, incisal/occlusal.
+There are a few terms that sound particularly “medical” that we use: buccal (pronounced “buck-all”), lingual, mesial, distal, gingival, and incisal/occlusal.
 These are the different parts of the teeth.
 I will outline them for you.